AppDaemon/appdaemon/docs/APPGUIDE.rst

 The previously described dependencies and load order have all been at the App level.
 It is however, sometimes convenient to have global modules that have no apps in them that nonetheless require dependency tracking.
-For instance, a global module might have a number of useful variables in it.
+For instance, a global module might have a number of useful variables or functions in it.
 When they change, a number of apps may need to be restarted.
 To configure this dependency tracking, it is first necessary to define which modules are going to be tracked.
 This is done in any apps.yaml file.

-To do this, we create an entry for the global module as if it were an app, but instead of specifying a class, instead we add ``global: true`` to the description:
+To do this, we create an entry for the global module as if it were an app, but instead of specifying a class, we add ``global: true`` to the description:

 .. code:: yaml